 Within this struggle for civil rights, many of the important leaders have been men and women whose rights as women and as members of the gay and lesbian community were subordinated to the general cause.
 Pauli Murray, Bayard Rustin, James Baldwin, and many others litigated, organized, and wrote on behalf of civil rights, believing fully in the path towards equal rights for all.
 Their struggles accentuate the universality of the movement for equality in America, and form a central part of the 2014 National African American History theme.

 The Association for the Study of African American Life and History has selected this theme to mark the fiftieth anniversary of the 1964 Civil Rights Act, and we invite all Americans and the global community to join us in exploring the history of equal rights for all.

 All participants must be members by May 1st and registered by August 1st.
 There are no refunds for membership dues and none for registration fees after August 20th, 2014.
-Approved Early Bird Panels - those received by April 15th - and accepted for the program will receive preference in selecting the day and time of their sessions.
+Early Bird Panels - those received by April 15th - and accepted for the program will receive preference in selecting the day and time of their sessions.
 May 30th is the deadline for all proposals.

 Proposals must be submitted electronically on the All-Academic website.
 While individual papers will be accepted, please note that all papers and presentations will be grouped together and formed into multi-presentation sessions (with rare, pre-approved exceptions).
 Moreover, a decided preference will be given to complete panels.
 Please refer to the FAQ page for what constitutes a complete panel.

 Cornelius Bynum, Ph.D.: firstname.lastname@example.org and Lionel Kimble, Ph.D.: email@example.com - Academic Program Committee Co-chairs